The first time I made fondue, I burned the cheese.

 The only rule

 Keep stirring.
-And if someone loses their bread, make them sing.
+If someone loses their bread, make them sing.

 Next steps